- About Us

 NYU School of Medicine

 Full Fee: $1,250

 Reduced Fee**: $750

-**Reduced fee applies to participants also registered for the NYU Seminar in Advanced Rheumatology on March 19-21, 2015.
+**Reduced fee applies to paid registrants of the NYU Seminar in Advanced Rheumatology course on March 19-21, 2015.

 The NYU Post-Graduate Medical School is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.